 - Oops!Something went wrong.Please try again later.

-WARREN, N.J., March 11, 2021 (GLOBE NEWSWIRE) -- Bellerophon Therapeutics, Inc. (Nasdaq: BLPH) (“Bellerophon” or the “Company”), a clinical-stage biotherapeutics company focused on developing treatments for cardiopulmonary diseases, today provided a clinical program update and reported financial results for the fourth quarter and year ended December 31, 2020.
+WARREN, N.J., Nov.
+05, 2020 (GLOBE NEWSWIRE) -- Bellerophon Therapeutics, Inc. (Nasdaq: BLPH) (“Bellerophon” or the “Company”), a clinical-stage biotherapeutics company focused on developing treatments for cardiopulmonary and infectious diseases, today provided a clinical program update and reported financial results for the third quarter ended September 30, 2020.

 Clinical Program Highlights:

-REBUILD Phase 3 Study: In December, Bellerophon announced that the first patient had been enrolled in its Phase 3 REBUILD registrational study of INOpulse for the treatment of fILD.
-The REBUILD study will enroll 300 fILD patients who will be treated with either INOpulse at a dose of iNO45 or placebo.
+REBUILD Phase 3 Study: Bellerophon successfully completed its End-of-Phase 2 meetings with the U.S. Food and Drug Administration and finalized its Phase 3 REBUILD registrational study of INOpulse for the treatment of fILD.
+The first research sites in the Phase 3 REBUILD study have been initiated, allowing the Company to begin recruiting patients into the trial.
+The REBUILD study will enroll 300 fILD patients who will be treated with either INOpulse or placebo.
 The primary endpoint is change in moderate to vigorous physical activity (MVPA).
 If approved, INOpulse would become the first therapy to treat a broad fILD population that includes patients at low-, intermediate- and high-risk of pulmonary hypertension.

-The Phase 3 program builds on positive top-line results from the Company’s previously reported Phase 2 studies for INOpulse for the treatment of fILD.
-Acute treatment with INOpulse showed benefit in multiple cardiopulmonary parameters, including pulmonary vascular resistance, which improved by 21%, and mean pulmonary arterial pressure, which improved by 12%.
-Chronic treatment with INOpulse at a dose of iNO45 assessed over four months showed an average improvement in MVPA of 20% as compared to placebo.
-The improvements in MVPA were supported by benefits in overall activity, as well as two patient reported questionnaires, the University of California, San Diego Shortness of Breath Questionnaire and the St. George’s Respiratory Questionnaire.
+Bellerophon reported positive top-line results from its Phase 2 randomized, double-blind, placebo-controlled clinical study (iNO-PF) of INOpulse for the treatment of fILD.
+Subjects treated with the higher dose of iNO45 chronically over four months demonstrated clinically and statistically significant improvement in MVPA of 14 minutes per day, representing a 20% improvement (p=0.02).
+Improvements in MVPA were supported by benefits in other activity parameters, as well as two patient reported questionnaires, the University of California, San Diego Shortness of Breath Questionnaire and the St. George’s Respiratory Questionnaire.

 Pulmonary Hypertension-Sarcoidosis (PH-Sarc)

-Phase 2 Clinical Study: Bellerophon is continuing enrollment in a Phase 2 dose escalation study in PH-Sarc and anticipates the availability of top-line data during 2021.
+Phase 2 Clinical Study: Bellerophon is continuing enrollment in a Phase 2 dose escalation study in PH-Sarc, and anticipates the availability of top-line data around the end of 2020.
 The safety and efficacy study is assessing the acute hemodynamic benefit of INOpulse via right heart catheterization.
 PH-Sarc is an unmet medical need with a median survival of approximately five years after diagnosis.
-Similar to PH associated with fILD, there are currently no approved therapies to treat PH-Sarc.
+Similar to PH-PF and PH-ILD, PH-Sarc cannot be treated with currently available systemic vasodilators.

-In November 2020, the Company presented at the H.C.
-Wainwright 6th Annual Israel Conference.
+In September 2020, the Company presented at the Cantor Fitzgerald Virtual Global Healthcare Conference and H.C.
+Wainwright 22nd Annual Global Investment Conference.

-General and administrative expenses for the fourth quarter ended December 31, 2020 were $2.0 million, compared to $1.5 million in the prior year period.
-The increase was primarily due to IP, consulting, and labor costs.
+General and administrative expenses for the three months ended September 30, 2020 were $2.2 million, compared to $1.3 million in the prior year period.
+The increase was primarily due to higher expenses related to financing, IP and legal fees.

-Net loss for the year ended December 31, 2020 included an expense of $0.3 million due to a change in fair value of the Company’s common stock warrant liability, as compared to an income of $2.7 million in the year ended December 31, 2019.
+Net loss for the nine months ended September 30, 2020 included an expense of $0.8 million due to a change in fair value of the Company’s common stock warrant liability, as compared to an income of $2.5 million for the nine months ended September 30, 2019.

-General and administrative expenses for the year ended December 31, 2020 were $8.4 million, compared to $6.4 million for the year ended December 31, 2019.
-The increase was primarily due to IP, consulting, and labor costs.
+General and administrative expenses for the nine months ended September 30, 2020 were $6.4 million, compared to $5.0 million in the prior year period.
+The increase was primarily due to higher expenses related to financing, IP and legal fees.

 BELLEROPHON THERAPEUTICS, INC.